 We recommend a structural engineer regularly inspects balconies and handrails for wear-and-tear.

-Property owners are reminded to check the City's and WorkCover's requirements before doing any demolition, including internal work.
-If carried out without the correct approval, the City may not be able to authorise the work afterwards and may even order the property to be returned to its previous state.
-In regards to information relating to materials that may contain asbestos useful information can be found in the City’s asbestos policy and guidelines.
+Property owners are reminded to check SafeWork NSW's website and our requirements before doing any demolition, including internal work.
+If carried out without the correct approval, we may not be able to authorise the work afterwards and may even order the property to be returned to its previous state.
+In regards to information relating to materials that may contain asbestos useful information can be found in our asbestos policy and guidelines.

 Owners should check window glazing regularly to make sure:

-- silicone base/putty beads and surrounds have not deteriorated, especially in multi-level buildings close to boundaries
+- silicone base/putty beads and surrounds haven’t deteriorated, especially in multi-level buildings close to boundaries

 - glass panes have no cracks that can reduce load carrying capacity